logo

 Click Here for Updated Report on Malaysia's Education Market Outlook to 2023

-The report titled "Malaysia E-Learning Market Outlook 2023 - By Technology (LMS, Smart Authoring Tools, Smart Classes) and Content (Multimedia, Online Test, Open Courseware, Simulation Content), By End Users (Universities/ Higher Education, K-12 Schools, Corporate, Home Users)" provides E-learning market overview covering ecosystem, market overview, and genesis, value chain, market size, market segmentations, trends and developments, issues and challenges, regulatory framework, decision-making process, SWOT analysis, competitive scenario, service matrix, company profiles of major players such as Appstronic, Deskera, and others.
+The report titled "Malaysia E-Learning Market Outlook 2023 - By Technology (LMS, Smart Authoring Tools, Smart Classes) and Content (Multimedia, Online Test, Open Courseware, Simulation Content), By End Users (Universities/ Higher Education, K-12 Schools, Corporate, Home Users)"provides E-learning market overview covering ecosystem, market overview, and genesis, value chain, market size, market segmentations, trends and developments, issues and challenges, regulatory framework, decision-making process, SWOT analysis, competitive scenario, service matrix, company profiles of major players such as Appstronic, Deskera, and others.
 The report concludes by cover the future industry revenue and segmentation and giving recommendations regarding the Market.

 Market Overview and Genesis

 Malaysia E-Learning Market is in its nascent stage, growing at a CAGR of 16.4%.
 Malaysia is rich in terms of resources to develop E-Learning content, but outsource the requirements to develop E-Learning technology overseas.
 The end users are price sensitive and prefer to choose custom features within the LMS and develop custom content that it delivers more value over time.
 Malaysia is gradually accepting global E-Learning trends such as Gamification, AR, VR and MOOC’s.
 Malaysia MOOC’s was established to provide MOOC’s compliant with the Malaysian Education Standard and to help higher education students in specific subjects.
 It currently offers 92 courses and has 391,845 students.
-The political scenario in Malaysia witnessed a major change when the ruling Party in Malaysia changed in 2018, after 61 years, to Pakapan Harapan, which promises to take efforts into improving the Quality of MOOC’s in Malaysia, in the coming years
+The political scenario in Malaysia witnessed a major change when the ruling Party in Malaysia changed in 2018, after 61 years, to Pakapan Harapan, which promises to take efforts into improving the Quality of MOOC’s in Malaysia, in the coming years.

 Market Segmentation

-The E-Learning industry in Malaysia was dominated by the technology providers owing to a large number of schools and universities that have taken up LMS software.
+Content and Technology- The E-Learning industry in Malaysia was dominated by the technology providers owing to a large number of schools and universities that have taken up LMS software.

 By type of Technology (LMS, Smart Authoring tools and Smart Classes)